 It is important when purchasing fertilisers for the majority of bonsai that the three major elements are balanced.
-However it is possible to control the type of growth a plant makes by applying different fertilisers, many fertilisers available to the enthusiast are suitable; for instance to encourage flower production in bonsai, a fertiliser containing a higher proportion of Potash can be used to encourage flowering at the expense of leaf production.
+However it is possible to control the type of growth a plant makes by applying different fertilisers, many fertilisers available to the enthusiast are suitable; for instance to encourage flower production in bonsai, a fertiliser containing a higher proportion of Potash could be used.

 When purchasing fertiliser for bonsai, ensure that all three elements are balanced and are listed as being equal (for instance 10:10:10 or 15:15:15).
 My personal preference when purchasing fertilisers is the Chempak series which are widely available at garden centres and DIY stores throughout the UK and America.

 Soluble fertilisers are mixed with water and are applied to the whole of the soil surface until no more can be absorbed and surplus fertiliser runs out of the drainage holes of the pot.

 It should be understood that a fertiliser with an NPK of 10:10:10 is the same as a fertiliser with an NPK of 20:20:20.
 It is not half as strong if mixed to the manufacturers recommended dose, but it does require twice as much fertiliser to be used to reach the recommended dosage strength.
 Fertilisers are produced to promote optimum levels of growth in a plant and the manufacturers recommended dosage should be followed to achieve the best NPK level available for your bonsai.